tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 pythonocc Topology allows accessing and manipulating data of objects  without dealing with their 2D or 3D representations.
 Whereas pythonocc Geometry provides a description of objects in terms of coordinates or parametric values, Topology describes data structures of objects in parametric space.
 These descriptions use location in and restriction of parts of this space.

 Topological library allows you to build pure topological data structures.
 Topology defines relationships between simple geometric entities.
 In this way, you can model complex shapes as assemblies of simpler entities.
 Due to a built-in non-manifold (or mixed-dimensional) feature, you can build models mixing:
-  * 0D entities such as points;
+  * 0D entities such as points,
-  * 1D entities such as curves;
+  * 1D entities such as curves,
-  * 2D entities such as surfaces;
+  * 2D entities such as surfaces,
   * 3D entities such as volumes.

 You can, for example, represent a single object made of several distinct bodies containing embedded curves and surfaces connected or non-connected to an outer boundary.

 Abstract topological data structure describes a basic entity - a shape, which can be divided into the following component topologies:
-  * Vertex - a zero-dimensional shape corresponding to a point in geometry;
+  * vertex - a zero-dimensional shape corresponding to a point in geometry,
-  * Edge - a shape corresponding to a curve, and bound by a vertex at each extremity;
+  * edge - a shape corresponding to a curve, and bound by a vertex at each extremity,
-  * Wire - a sequence of edges connected by their vertices;
+  * wire - a sequence of edges connected by their vertices,
-  * Face - part of a plane (in 2D geometry) or a surface (in 3D geometry) bounded by a closed wire;
+  * face - part of a plane (in 2D geometry) or a surface (in 3D geometry) bounded by a closed wire,
-  * Shell - a collection of faces connected by some edges of their wire boundaries;
+  * shell - a collection of faces connected by some edges of their wire boundaries,
-  * Solid - a part of 3D space bound by a shell;
+  * solid - a part of 3D space bound by a shell,
-  * Compound solid - a collection of solids.
+  * compound solid - a collection of solids.

 The wire and the solid can be either infinite or closed.